 The compromise with bifold doors though is the appearance when closed, with significantly more profile visible when compared to the large expanses of glass that can be achieved with sliding doors.

-The material choice with these systems is timber and aluminium, although aluminium is overwhelmingly the most popular choice of materials.
-The advantage of sliding doors is that they provide wide panels.
-In aluminium, the individual door panels can be 2,500mm wide and 1,500mm wide in timber, with sight-lines starting from just 24mm you can glaze an opening with a minimal amount of vertical frame.
+Aluminium is overwhelmingly the most popular choice of materials because it’s inate strength and rigidity allows for large panels of glass with minimal frames.
+Individual door panels can be 3,000mm wide with sight-lines starting from just 20mm for theEDGE2.0 system you can glaze an opening with a minimal amount of visible frame.

 your view and you wish this to be as uninterrupted as possible.
 Typical configurations provide a half, two-thirds and three-quarters opening.
 These doors are ideal for larger openings.
 If you have a large opening and you are opening up to two-thirds of it, this can give you the inside-outside feel without the whole opening is clear.
 Like the folding doors, the sliding doors can have level and weathered tracks.

 The compromise compared to bifold doors is that they do not usually provide a 100% opening unless it can slide into a pocket.

 The decision is ultimately yours, although our sales and technical teams will be able to supply you with advice and information about your specific project.
 With our ability to supply and install all three types of door you can trust our advice as unbiased and impartial, unlike many of our competitors we are not biased to one style of door over another.

-Over the past sixteen years, we have installed bifold door systems from 2-panels to 16-panels, and sliding doors from as small as 1.6m wide to as large as 24m wide.
+Over the past 20 years, we have installed bifold door systems from 2-panels to 16-panels, and sliding doors from as small as 1.6m wide to as large as 24m wide.
 For assistance with your specific project send us an email to email@example.com or call us on 01603 408804.